aditi2911/js-learning-series/README.md

 # js-learning-series
-A repository foe learing javascript
+A repository for learing javascript